Balance is about efficiency not about brute strength. It’s about using just the right amount of muscular effort for the task at hand and not more.

-A balance class for seniors at my local health club is a perfect example of how so many of the messages we are getting are about balance as just about strength.
+A balance class for seniors at my local health club’s a perfect example of how so many of the messages we’re getting are about balance as just about strength.

 The class is advertised as being specifically for seniors with simple low-impact exercises and strength training to help improve balance and empower participants to move confidently and independently in daily life.

 It’s just easier because you have two touch points on the ground instead of just one.
 In general the more touch points you have the easier it is to balance.
 And hence you feel more stable.

-Explore shifting your weight around and notice how you are able to sense where your weight is (if it is more on the balls or the heels of your feet; if it is more on the outsides or insides of your feet; if it is more on one foot than the other foot, for example).
+Explore shifting your weight around and notice how you’re able to sense where your weight is (if it’s more on the balls or the heels of your feet; if it’s more on the outsides or insides of your feet; if it’s more on one foot than the other foot, for example).

 Then, shift your weight as far forward onto the balls of your feet as you can (but don’t rise up on your toes).
 Notice what your muscles do.

-When I do this experiment in my group classes people share different places they experience themselves stiffening or bracing to keep from falling over when they are all the way back on their heels or all the way forward on the balls of their feet—even though they experience the stiffening in different places, almost all experience themselves stiffening somewhere.
+When I do this experiment in my group classes people share different places they experience themselves stiffening or bracing to keep from falling over when they’re all the way back on their heels or all the way forward on the balls of their feet—even though they experience the stiffening in different places, almost all experience themselves stiffening somewhere.